-The Latest: Nissan says taking charges against it seriously
+The Latest: Prosecutors deny plan to force Ghosn confession

-TOKYO (AP) — The Latest on charges against former Nissan Motor Co. chairman Carlos Ghosn following his arrest on suspicion of underreporting income (all times local):
+TOKYO (AP) — The Latest on charges against former Nissan Motor Co. chairman Carlos Ghosn, who was arrested last month on suspicion of underreporting his income (all times local):

 4:55 p.m.